Tier 1: The Overview Copy link

 Timelines Copy link

-February 2025: AI practices deemed to hold "unacceptable risk" will be prohibited, and general provisions (e.g., requirements on businesses relating to ‘AI literacy’) will apply.
+February 2025: AI practices deemed to hold "unacceptable risk" become prohibited, and general provisions (e.g., requirements on businesses relating to ‘AI literacy’) will apply.

-May 2025: The finalised Codes of Practice will be published.
+May 2025: The finalised Codes of Practice expected to be published.

 2 August 2025: Obligations on developers of ‘general-purpose’ AI systems will come into force, and the EU’s review of amendments to the list of prohibited AI practices will be completed.